Cerca News

 · Texas Border Business

-Texas Attorney General Ken Paxton has filed a lawsuit against Netflix, accusing the streaming service of secretly collecting data from users, including children, without their consent.
-The lawsuit claims that Netflix misrepresented its data practices, stating it did not collect extensive user information while actually tracking viewing habits and preferences.
-Paxton argues that Netflix sells this data to advertisers, violating the Texas Deceptive Trade Practices Act.
-The lawsuit seeks to halt Netflix's data collection practices, disable autoplay on children's profiles, and impose civil penalties.
-Paxton emphasizes the need to protect Texas families from such deceptive practices.
+Texas Attorney General Ken Paxton has filed a lawsuit against Netflix, alleging that the streaming service has been secretly collecting data from Texans, including children, without their consent.
+The lawsuit claims Netflix misrepresented its data collection practices, stating it does not extensively track users.
+In reality, the platform logs users' viewing habits and preferences, selling this information to data brokers and advertisers.
+Paxton aims to enforce the Texas Deceptive Trade Practices Act, seeking to halt Netflix's data collection, disable autoplay on children's profiles, and impose penalties for these practices.

 AI summary · Source: Texas Border Business